 In addition to the content and meetups, there’s an exclusive Facebook community where members can interact with one another.
 In April, we launched a weekly conference call with an industry guest.
 The hour-long discussions feature a back-and-forth conversation with SBC’s founder Mark J. Burns followed by audience questions.
 Any SBC member is welcome to attend.
 If you can’t join the call, we’ll publish a transcript on the site within 24-36 hours.
 Finally, if you’re a student, we hold weekly informational interview-style conference calls.
 If you’d like to join, look out for a weekly Sunday/Monday night email with that week’s call schedule.
 Be one of the first five students to respond and join the discussion.

 Depending on the site’s traction, a future podcast is certainly a viable option as well.

 If you’re searching for more of a back story on Sports Business Chronicle and why it was created, please read our ‘Welcome’ message here.

 2. How do I become a member to SBC?
 We’re glad you asked.
 Here is a link to three membership options, including monthly, student and annual.

-3. Does becoming a member to Sports Business Chronicle automatically mean I’ll receive the weekly Thursday newsletter?
+3. Does becoming a member to Sports Business Chronicle automatically mean I’ll receive the daily newsletter?
 No, actually.
 You have to manually enter in your email address to receive the SBC newsletter.
 Do so here.

 4. How will I know when and where there will be SBC-related networking events and meetups?
 Those updates will be included in the daily newsletter, on Twitter and in our exclusive Facebook group.

 6. Who will be writing for Sports Business Chronicle?
 Initially, it’ll just be Mark J. Burns.
 However, over time, that could certainly change.